 Any images or text on said materials must be licensed for public use.

-Any information on said materials (such as course names or event locations) must be accurate.
+Any information on said materials (such as course names or event locations) must be accurate and in accordance with the currently approved course outline.

+All materials will include accessibility as part of their consideration.
+Materials promoting an event will include contact information for the Disability Resource Center for accommodations.

+Academic use of the College brand or logo should reflect an understanding of the guidelines available in the Brand Toolbox.

 Any non-academic use of the College brand or logo must submit to the normal procedures of review with Marketing and College Relations.